Is Sri Lanka a country you have wondered about visiting?

 The city is surrounded by mountains along Sri Lanka’s longest river, the Mahaweli River.

-But it was the British who struggled to pronounce the Sri Lankan name of the city, Kiri Muhuda.
+But the British struggled to pronounce the Sri Lankan name of the city, Kiri Muhuda.
 So it became known as Kandy.

 The city is vibrant.
 The main train line stopping here makes it easy to explore the region.